-- No cymbals are provided except for those on the drum set - No mallets or sticks are provided - Electric pianos will include everything necessary to play, but the bass amps do not come with patch cables - please bring your own - If you require more than one amp, please bring your own and be prepared to set it up wherever power is available in the hall
+- No cymbals are provided except for those on the drum set - No mallets or sticks are provided - Electric pianos will include everything necessary to play, but the bass amps do not come with patch cables you will need to bring your own - If you require more than one amp, you will need to bring your own and be prepared to set it up wherever power is available in the hall

-PLEASE ENSURE THAT ALL OF YOUR PERCUSSION EQUIPMENT, INSTRUMENTS, INSTRUMENT CASES, MUSIC FOLIOS, ETC. ARE LABELLED TO REDUCE THE NUMBER OF ITEMS LEFT IN THE LOST & FOUND AT THE END OF FESTIVAL, AND TO ENSURE THAT YOU ARE BETTER ABLE TO RECLAIM YOUR MISSING ITEMS.
+ENSURE THAT ALL OF YOUR PERCUSSION EQUIPMENT, INSTRUMENTS, INSTRUMENT CASES, MUSIC FOLIOS, ETC. ARE LABELLED TO REDUCE THE NUMBER OF ITEMS LEFT IN THE LOST & FOUND AT THE END OF FESTIVAL, AND TO ENSURE THAT YOU ARE BETTER ABLE TO RECLAIM YOUR MISSING ITEMS.